atomashevic/transforEmotion/README.md

 # Array of emotion labels
 emotions <- c("excitement", "happiness", "pride", "anger", "fear", "sadness", "neutral")

-# Run FER on `nframes` of the video
+# Run FER on `nframes` of the video with large model
 result <- video_scores(video_url, classes = emotions,
                     nframes = 10, save_video = TRUE,
                     save_frames = TRUE, video_name = 'boris-johnson',
-                    start = 10, end = 120)
+                    start = 10, end = 120, model = "oai-large")
 ```

 Working with videos is more computationally complex.
-This example extracts only 10 frames from the video and I shouldn't take longer than few minutes on an average laptop without GPU (depending on your internet connection needed to download the entire video and CLIP model).
-In research applicatons, we will usually extract 100-300 frames from the video.
-This can take much longer, so pantience is advised while waiting for the results.
+This example extracts only 10 frames from the video and shouldn't take longer than a few minutes on an average laptop without GPU (depending on your internet connection needed to download the entire video and CLIP model).
+In research applications, we will usually extract 100-300 frames from the video.
+This can take much longer, so patience is advised while waiting for the results.

+### Available Models

+The `image_scores` and `video_scores` functions support different models.
+The available models are:

+- `oai-base`: "openai/clip-vit-base-patch32" - A base model that is faster but less accurate.
+- `oai-large`: "openai/clip-vit-large-patch14" - A larger model that is more accurate but slower.
+- `eva-8B`: "BAAI/EVA-CLIP-8B-448" - A very large model that requires significant HDD space and RAM.
+- `jina-v2`: "jinaai/jina-clip-v2" - Another large model with high accuracy but requires more resources.

+> **Note:** The larger models like `eva-8B` and `jina-v2` may take a lot of HDD space and need a lot of RAM to run efficiently.
+Choose the model based on your requirements for speed, accuracy, and available system resources.

 ## References